oracle-livelabs/database/ai-chatbot-engine/setup-23ai/setup-23ai.md

 ### Prerequisites

-* Basic knowledge of Oracle Cloud Infrastructure (OCI) concepts and consoles
+* Basic knowledge of Oracle Cloud Infrastructure (OCI) concepts and console
 * Basic Linux knowledge

 > Note: Any kind of Linux-based system is okay, but you will need to modify the following instructions to suit your specific setup.

 ## Task 1: Create a compute instance to run the lab

+> Note: If you don't know how to create a virtual machine and connect to it via SSH, please [see this lab first](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=648&clear=RR,180&session=108750023091545).
+The following section will only give you a brief overview.

 Open your Oracle Cloud Infrastructure Cloud Console and make sure you are in the "US Midwest (Chicago)" region, which is necessary to access the OCI Generative AI services endpoint.